Terschelling: Language

 On the island of Terschelling both Dutch, the national language of the Netherlands, and Frisian are spoken.
 Historically, Frisian dialects have dominated on the western and eastern sides of the island while a Dutch dialect called Midslands has been the main language of Midsland and the surrounding area at the center of the island.
 However, the use of the three dialects is on the decline, and all three are slowly being replaced by the standard Dutch language.

 Cranberries

 The island is known for being one of only two Wadden islands where cranberries grow, the other being the island of Vlieland.
 In 1840, a barrel of cranberries, apparently packed by sailors as an antiscorbutic, washed ashore on the island's coast, and the islanders cultivated them for their own sailors.

-The cranberries, finding the environment favourable, established themselves on the island.
+The cranberries, finding the environment favorable, established themselves on the island.
 Nowadays, the cranberry fields cover 0.48 km2 or 48 ha.
 The cranberries are mainly sold to tourists and used by the island's restaurants and bakeries.